zhango-lgtm/TickTok-Alarm-Clock/README.md

 ## How It Works

-1. Open the homepage.
-2. Enter a leaderboard name (or stay anonymous).
+1. Enter an optional leaderboard name (or leave it blank to appear as **Anonymous**).
+2. Create an alarm by choosing:
+   - a time,
+   - an optional label,
-3. Set an alarm time and choose a sound.
+   - and a custom alarm sound.
+3. Your scheduled alarms are saved in session storage and remain available while navigating the site.
-4. When the alarm triggers, a looping alert sound begins.
+4. When the alarm triggers:
+   - the selected audio begins looping,
+   - your alarm reaction time starts being recorded,
+   - and you're prompted to dismiss the alarm.
+5. Dismissing the alarm launches five wake-up mini-games.
+6. Complete every challenge in order.
+If you fail a timed challenge, it automatically restarts.
-5. Complete all five mini-games in order.
+7. After finishing all five games:
-6. Submit your results.
-The alarm stops and your statistics are saved.
-7. View your **percentile rankings**, **best game**, and **leaderboard position** on the results page.
+   - the alarm sound stops,
+   - your reaction time and game times are submitted,
+   - your leaderboard ranking is updated,
+   - and a statistics page displays your performance compared with other users.
 ---

 ## Tech Stack